thorgrimjansrud/wago-device-autostart-app/README.md

 ## Test

-Launch the script /etc/init.d/startmyapp or restart the controller.
+Run the script /etc/init.d/startmyapp or restart the controller.
 Check logfile for output.